 £180 deposit at time of booking – balance payment of project fee due 12 weeks before departure

-- Project support from volunteer co-ordinators and local staff
+- 24 hour on site support from volunteer co-ordinators and local staff

 What's not included

 - Travel insurance (to include cover for repatriation)